Compare & Save on Conveyancing Solicitors

 Connect with up to 4 accredited Conveyancers

 Buying a house can seem daunting, with many of us not knowing where to start our search.
-Compare My Move are going to show you the steps to buying a house, guiding you through in 6 easy steps.
+Compare My Move are going to show you the steps to buying a house, guiding you through everything in 6 easy steps.

 It’s important to remember that how long it takes to buy a house will vary depending on your personal situation and circumstances of the property purchase.
 If you’re in a property chain, the process will take longer than if you’re not part of a chain.